 Corporations are recommended for large companies with multiple employees.

 LLC allows owners to take advantage of the benefits of both the corporation and partnership forms of business.
 The profits and losses can be passed through to owners who are shielded from personal liability.

 As a Small Business owner, you need to consider financial needs, your circumstances, risk ability before taking the final decision.
 You must remember, it is not easy to change the Business structure, once you have registered it.
-Seek expert advice and make the correct choice!
+Seek expert advice on Choosing an LLC and make the correct choice!